martbetz/The-Promura-Project/FAQs.md

 <h4>Why are there so few links to original sources?</h4>

 Many of the sources are auction and sale listings, and they tend to disapear once the lenses move on.
-In an ideal world, everything would be archived; however, one has to be mindful of copyright and data protection.
-As a next-best solution, I try to present all the important bits using detailed and accurate summaries.
+In an ideal world, everything would be archived; however, one has to be considerate of data use and copyright restrictions.
+As a next-best solution, then, I try to present all the important bits using detailed and accurate summaries.

 <br>
 <center>